pan-ki-ba/developer-friendly/interview-questions/Architectural Questions.md

   - **Admin processes**
     - Run admin/management tasks as one-off processes
     - Administrative tasks should be treated no differently, they should be executed within the same process formation and the code or scripts associated with them should be part of the applications repository

+#### **How sessions are handled in web applications ?**
+  - HTTP protocol and Web Servers are stateles
+    - Session is a conversional state between client and server and it can consists of multiple request and response between client and server.
+Since HTTP and Web Server both are stateless, the only way to maintain a session is when some unique information about the session (session id) is passed between server and client in every request & esponse
+    - several ways to handle session information
+      - URL rewriting
+      - Cookies
+      - Hidden Form fields
+      - HttpSession Api